The Courts, Part 3: How Courts Work and Make Laws

 Such reasoning by analogy has become the basic tool of court decision making because it reflects the court's concern with consistency.
 Court decisions need to have some degree of consistency so that people will know what their legal duties are.
 Courts therefore rely on previously decided cases (or precedent) to form opinions in current cases.

 As has been mentioned, courts often rely on previously decided cases (or precedent) to form opinions in current cases.
-A judge making use of the Slippery Spot case in resolving the Smashed Grapes case would refer to it as a precedent.
 The principle whereby a previous decision is applied to other cases in which the facts are similar is called stare decisis (pronounced "starrydisighsis"), a wellknown principle of law.
 A court may decide that the facts differ from those in an earlier case, however.
 Then, the court is not required to follow the first case.
 Before deliberately breaking with consistency, a court must be very sure there is a substantial difference in the facts of the case.

 Infrequently, a court faces a situation in which applying an established rule of law would have an unwanted or unjust result.
 The power of the court not to apply a rule in a special situation is called equity.